 In a previous post here, I wrote about the questions to ask a potential hire.
 But once you’ve hired your best candidate, you’ll need a Social Media Manager Job Description to set goals, track progress, understand exactly where your money is spent and carry through accountability to proving Return on Investment (ROI).

-I’ve written a comprehensive guide to help determine what your social media manager should be doing, where they’re succeeding and where you should place the most attention.
+The following is a comprehensive Social Media Manager Job Description guide to help determine what your social media manager (or your social marketing team) should be doing, where they’re succeeding and where you should place the most attention.

 Social Media Manager Job Description